SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 ```
 NCFA = "xxxxxxx" // The ncfa cookie is for data from Geoguessr.com.
 To get one, login to geoguessr, open dev tools, go to Application/Storage/Cookies and copy the value of _ncfa.

-GCP_API_KEY = "xxxxxx-xxxxxx" //The GCP API-KEY is for images from google streetview.
+GCP_API_KEY = "xxxxxx-xxxxxx" // The GCP API-KEY is for images from google streetview.

-OPENAI_API_KEY = "sk-xxxxxxxx" //The OPENAI KEY is for getting clues from transcripts, which is not neccessary for simply getting the original data.
+OPENAI_API_KEY = "sk-xxxxxxxx" // The OPENAI KEY is for getting clues from transcripts, which is not neccessary for simply getting the original data.
 ```

 The Geoguessr [Play Along Youtube Playlist] is https://www.youtube.com/playlist?list=PL_japiE6QKWq-MCBz_wNr92yw0-HWeY2v.